Photo gallery of Navy vs. Saint Francis University on Nov. 29, 2014

-In his third season in Annapolis, DeChellis increased Navy's overall win total for the second straight season and Navy doubled its conference win total from the previous year.
+In his third season in Annapolis in 2013-14, DeChellis increased Navy's overall win total for the second straight season and Navy doubled its conference win total from the previous year.

 A highlight of the 2013-14 campaign was a 79-57 victory at Army in the Star Game, while the Mids also defeated Bucknell, the defending Patriot League Champion, and Lafayette, the 2013 runner-up.

 With defensive always being a staple of a DeChellis-coached club, Navy ranked 57th in the country in scoring defense, giving up just 65.2 points per game.
-Additionally, Navy's 376 turnovers and 12.7 turnovers per game were the second-lowest in school history.
+At the time, Navy's 376 turnovers and 12.7 turnovers per game that season were the second-lowest in school history.

 Navy (9-21, 4-14) opened the season at 5-5 and went 4-0 in non-conference home games during the 2013-14 season.